MicrosoftDocs/learn/learn-pr/advocates/send-crop-weather-alerts/includes/6-deploy-azure-function-app.md

 ## Download the application code for the function app

-The function app's source code lives in a repository on GitHub.
+We'll get the function app's source code from a repository on GitHub.

 1. To clone the code in your working environment, run this command: